Daimonos/heartbeat/README.md

 Have some ideas?
 Feel free to request some additions or, better yet, add them yourself and share the love!
 I've got some ideas to make a usable web interface, adding in some layer of persistance.
 However this does all that I *really* need it to do for now.

+## In Progress
+Getting a valid response doesn't necesarrily indicate server health.
+I'm working on features to detect 400 and 500 level errors and report on them effectively.

 ## License
 MIT